GMRIT Deemed to be University B.Tech Admissions 2026

 Step 2: Check the marking scheme and calculate the score.

-Step 3: Count the total correct and incorrect answers and then apply the marking scheme, and use the formula given below to calculate your total score:
+Step 3: Count the total correct answers and incorrect answers, apply the marking scheme, and use the formula given below to calculate your total marks:

-Total Score = (No. of correct answers (Biology)) + (No. of correct answers (Physics and Chemistry))
+Total marks = (No. of correct answers (Biology)) + (No. of correct answers (Physics and Chemistry))

 The AP EAMCET 2026 BIPC shift-wise question paper with answer key PDFs is updated in this section below.
 Students can download question papers along with detailed analysis and answer keys for all APEAMCET BiPc shifts.